russel2512/Net_monitor/README.md

 Connect the LEDs per the circuit diagram found in the GitHub project.

-- Setup a Raspberry Pi.
+Setup a Raspberry Pi.
 - For information on Raspberry Pi deployment, see https://www.raspberrypi.com/.
 - For information on Mosquitto MQTT broker, see https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi.
 - For information on Node Red, see https://nodered.org/docs/getting-started/raspberrypi.

-Final changes to to programs (code.py and WIZnet_monitor.py)
+Final changes to the programs (code.py and WIZnet_monitor.py)
 - Change the MQTT ip adress to the broker.
 - Change IP_ADDRESS if the device is on a different subnet or if 192.168.68.200 conflicts with device on your network.

 For the program to work correctly a MQTT broker must be available or it will fail.
 A broker can be deployed on almost any device.
 If you don't have a broker available, you can go through the code and remark out all the MQTT calls.